 Probiotics in the treatment of eczema in childhood: a randomized controlled trial.

 No effect of probiotics in the treatment of childhood eczema: a randomized controlled trial.

 The first is too general and therefore uninformative.
 The second is much more informative than the first, but the third is the best because it gives the outcome away to the reader.

 What is important in the conclusion?

 The conclusion should not only state your findings, but also what this implies.
 Remember that most readers will, if your title has peaked their interest, read the conclusion next.
 Be careful not to conclude more than your results allow, but do state what your results imply.

 State in the introduction clearly how the study contributes to society.
-Give background information why this study was done.
-It is of great importance to clearly state the aim of your study.
-Be specific.
-Once your researchquestion is clear to the reader, the rest of the abstract is easier to understand.
+Give background information as to why this study was done.
+It is of great importance to clearly state the aim of your study and to be specific about this.
+Once your research question is clear to the reader, the rest of the abstract is easier to understand.

 BAD: children treated with probiotics had lower eczema scores at the end of the study

 The reader will ask: lower than who or what?

 GOOD: children treated with probiotics had lower eczema scores at the end of the study than those treated with placebo.